Meet Josh Campbell

 The Canvas app uses art recognition technology (patent pending) to identify artwork in the pictures people take.
 Simply put, it's like Shazam for art.
 When visitors in museums, galleries and art fairs take a photo of a painting with Canvas, the artwork is instantly recognized with information about the piece, the artist, and much more.
 Canvas encourages art fans to post their pictures and share art on other social networks.
 The app ensures proper credit goes to the artists and venues via tagging, which provides increased exposure when sharing.
 It’s an innovative and highly social way for artists, galleries, museums, art fans, and collectors to share, discover, and experience artwork.
 There is no other platform that engages and connects an audience both in person and on mobile phones to the entire art world.
 I am the outreach arm of the enterprise.
 My job is to get content for the app and establish mutually beneficial partnerships between Canvas and outside parties.

 Update: Canvas was acquired by the VR firm, Eazel.
-Josh is now the firm's Director of Strategic Partnerships.
+Josh is now the firm's Chief Operating Officer.

 What is the most rewarding aspect of your job?